jdabtieu/CTFOJ/docs/INSTALL.md

 # Installation

-Prerequisites: Python 3, SQLite 3
+Prerequisites: Python 3, SQLite 3<br>
+Although CTFOJ can run on Linux, Windows, and MacOS, it is recommended to run it on a modern Linux distribution.

 It is recommended to create a venv (virtual environment) first.